joezuntz/cosmosis-doc/usage/tutorials/tutorial1.rst

     [runtime]
     sampler = test
+    root = .

     [test]
-    save_dir=demo_output_2
+    save_dir=output/planck
     fatal_errors=T

-The first option, :code:`sampler`, tells CosmoSIS what it should do with the likelihood that we will construct - how the parameter space should be *sampled*.
+The first option, :code:`sampler`, tells CosmoSIS what it should do with the likelihood that we will construct - how the parameter space should be explored.

 CosmoSIS has lots of different samplers in it, designed to move around parameter spaces in different ways.
 The :code:`test` sampler is the simplest possible one: it doesn't move around the parameter space at all - it just computes a likelihood (runs the pipeline) for a single set of values.
 These tutorials will discuss several samplers; the full list is described in :doc:`the samplers page </reference/samplers/samplers>`.